 1. The Hope & Anchor – Acoustify

 Every Monday night, Acoustify hosts an open mic night at The Hope & Anchor in the trendy neighborhood between Brixton and Clapham.
 This beer garden and pub is a hotspot for young people and a great atmosphere to play in.
 To play the open mic, send an email to acoustifyopenmic@live.co.uk to book a time slot in advance.
-Up to ten performers are chosen to play every Monday night and the show starts at 7:30pm.
+A line up of around ten performers is scheduled every Monday night on a first come first serve basis and the show starts at 7:30pm.

 2. Bishops Bar – Acoustify

 Acoustify hosts another open mic night on Thursdays at Bishops Bar in Fulham.
-The same booking process applies for the Thursday sessions and performers are welcome to play original music as well as cover songs.
-Book your spot to play in this cozy bar and restaurant!
+The same booking process applies for the Thursday open mic session and performers are welcome to play original music as well as cover songs.
+Sign up to play by sending an email to acoustifyopenmic@live.co.uk to showcase your talent in this cozy bar and restaurant!

 3. Bubblebath Open Mic @ Fiddler’s Elbow